Why Family Patterns Repeat Across Generations

 • ongoing attempts to complete what was interrupted

-Family Constellations often explores whether repeating patterns are connected to unresolved interruptions in relationship and belonging.
+Family Constellations explores whether present-day relationship patterns may be connected to earlier interruptions in connection, safety, and belonging.

 Unconscious Loyalty